College football: From a regional to a national sport (1930–1958)

 In the early 1930s, the college game continued to grow, particularly in the South, bolstered by fierce rivalries such as the "South's Oldest Rivalry", between Virginia and North Carolina and the "Deep South's Oldest Rivalry", between Georgia and Auburn.
 Although before the mid-1920s most national powers came from the Northeast or the Midwest, the trend changed when several teams from the South and the West Coast achieved national success.
 Wallace William Wade's 1925 Alabama team won the 1926 Rose Bowl after receiving its first national title and William Alexander's 1928 Georgia Tech team defeated California in the 1929 Rose Bowl.
 College football quickly became the most popular spectator sport in the South.

 Several major modern college football conferences rose to prominence during this time period.
 The Southwest Athletic Conference had been founded in 1915.
 Consisting mostly of schools from Texas, the conference saw back-to-back national champions with Texas Christian University (TCU) in 1938 and Texas A&M in 1939.
 The Pacific Coast Conference (PCC), a precursor to the Pac-12 Conference (Pac-12), had its own back-to-back champion in the University of Southern California which was awarded the title in 1931 and 1932.
 The Southeastern Conference (SEC) formed in 1932 and consisted mostly of schools in the Deep South.
 As in previous decades, the Big Ten continued to dominate in the 1930s and 1940s, with Minnesota winning 5 titles between 1934 and 1941, and Michigan (1933, 1947, and 1948) and Ohio State (1942) also winning titles.

 As it grew beyond its regional affiliations in the 1930s, college football garnered increased national attention.
 Four new bowl games were created: the Orange Bowl, Sugar Bowl, the Sun Bowl in 1935, and the Cotton Bowl in 1937.
 In lieu of an actual national championship, these bowl games, along with the earlier Rose Bowl, provided a way to match up teams from distant regions of the country that did not otherwise play.
-In 1936, the Associated Press began its weekly poll of prominent sports writers, ranking all of the nation's college football teams.
+In 1936, the Associated Press (AP) began its weekly poll of prominent sports writers, ranking all of the nation's college football teams.
 Since there was no national championship game, the final version of the AP poll was used to determine who was crowned the National Champion of college football.

 The 1930s saw growth in the passing game.
 Though some coaches, such as General Robert Neyland at Tennessee, continued to eschew its use, several rules changes to the game had a profound effect on teams' ability to throw the ball.
 In 1934, the rules committee removed two major penalties—a loss of five yards for a second incomplete pass in any series of downs and a loss of possession for an incomplete pass in the end zone—and shrunk the circumference of the ball, making it easier to grip and throw.
 Players who became famous for taking advantage of the easier passing game included Alabama end Don Hutson and TCU passer "Slingin" Sammy Baugh.